 •whether to auto-complete the parameter list for a function when the open parenthesis is typed

-•whether to even offer auto-complete (the entire feature can be disabled here)
+•whether to offer auto-complete in general (the entire feature can be disabled here)

 •whether to show syntax element descriptions within the suggestion list during auto-complete (these are not inserted in the script, just shown in the popup)